 Ideas for features that are low-priority.

-Make it easier to add a temporary banner to the site, as calls to action for contemporary causes, like registering to vote in the U.S. or donating to a charity in need.
+Make it easier to add a temporary banner to the site, as calls to action for causes like registering to vote in the U.S. or donating to a charity.

 Add color-coded tags to each note, to make it easier to see which section (e.g. plotting, making, garden, or reading) it's from on the index.